NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 _Newton (and his hair)._

-Now before you say _"That'll be so much slower than running it native!"_ or _"C/C++ from the browser?
+Now before you say _"That'll be so much slower than running it native!"_ or _"C++ from the browser?
 Impossible!"_, just hold your horses for a sec.
-With the right tools, it is possible to run C/C++ code in the browser, with an acceptable performance penalty.
+With the right tools, it is possible to run C++ code in the browser, with an acceptable performance penalty.
 For example, Gabriel Cuvillier was able to run the video game _Doom 3_ [in the browser](http://wasm.continuation-labs.com/d3demo/).
 He was able to do this by compiling the game's source code into WebAssembly, a low-level language that browsers can run.
 And if it works for video games, it will likely work for your research software, too.